 For the most part it’s been a moderately slow year for mortgage lenders.
 Outside of a big surge for a few weeks in April it’s been relatively calm for underwriting departments.

-What was interesting was how that surge in April really impacted underwriting times for all lenders.
+What is interesting was how that surge in April really impacted underwriting times for all lenders.
 Some lenders who traditionally underwrite a file in 2-3 days had significant increases in underwriting time frames.
 That means if we have a sustained push lower in mortgage rates the industry could be overwhelmed with mortgage applications.
+So if you are thinking of holding out on locking in your interest rate you might want to think twice about that decision especially if it’s a purchase transaction.

 JB Mortgage Capital, Inc.: